May 12, 2026

 With a payday loan, you'll need to repay the entire amount you borrowed, plus fees, as a lump sum once you receive your next paycheck.
 If you can, great.

-Payday lenders usually require you to link your account that receives your paycheck so it can automatically debit the repayment once your check clears.
+Payday lenders usually require you to link the account that receives your paycheck so they can automatically debit the repayment once your paycheck clears.

 If you don't have enough money in your account when the lender tries to collect repayment, you could be charged overdraft fees by both the lender and your bank.
 These snowballing fees are what make payday loans dangerous.